thisjaiden/beach/spec/examples.md

 - All functions must return from every branch.
 If the function is a void function this is done with a simple `return` keyword.
   - As an exception to the previous rule, if a function *never* returns, it may have the `never` return type.
 These functions *may not* return, under *any* circumstance.
-- Calling a function with no arguments may be done without including the parentheses after the funciton name.
+- Calling a function with no arguments may be done without including the parentheses after the function name, given it is called on its own line.
 - Functions can be declared in any scope.
 The exception is mutable functions, which must be declared locally.

 ## Scope